toxic-johann/hacker-news-reader/README.md

 ## How to develop the project

-If you want to develop, run with `npm run dev`.
+If you want to develop, run with `npm start`.

-After developing, you can run with `npm run build`.
+After developing, you can run with `npm run build` to build the static file.

+You can deploy to the hackernews github.io with `npm run deploy`.